emresertoz/PeriodSuite/README.md

     Magma> X:=PeriodHomotopy(f);

+To increase precision, set the `precision` parameter to the desired number of digits.
+The default value is 100.

+    Magma> X:=PeriodHomotopy(f : precision:=500);

-To access the periods of the hypersurface and to the number of digits to which the periods are correct, type:
+To access the periods of the hypersurface and the number of digits to which the periods are correct, type:

     Magma> X`periods;
     Magma> X`precision;

  The integral basis for homology is only implicit.
 However, the basis for cohomology used for the period matrix is explicit and can be accessed by typing:

     Magma> X`cohomBasis;